This post may contain affiliate links. See our affiliate disclaimer here.

 Yeahhhh, don’t do that!

 If you’re running a business, you need a business address and phone number.
-You’ll for sure use these when setting up a business bank account, doing anything tax-related, or if you use an email service like we do.
+You’ll use these when setting up a business bank account, doing taxes, or if you send email newsletters.
 Heck, even Instagram and other social networks will ask for your phone number.

 - Set up a PO Box at a post office or rent a mailbox at UPS